BasedLinux/bsd/src/bsd/bsd.md

   `git+file://[GIT_REPO_ROOT]?dir=[RELATIVE_FLAKE_DIR_PATH]`
-  where `GIT_REPO_ROOT` is the path to the root of the git repository, and `RELATIVE_FLAKE_DIR_PATH` is the path (relative to the directory root) of the closest parent of the given path that contains a `flake.bsd` within the git repository.
+  where `GIT_REPO_ROOT` is the path to the root of the git repository, and `RELATIVE_FLAKE_DIR_PATH` is the path (relative to the directory root) of the closest parent of the given path that contains a `flake.nix` within the git repository.
   If no such directory exists, then Bsd will error-out.